sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/scrapy.md

    > When both `start_urls` and `start_urls_file` are provided, they will be merged and deduplicated
    > to ensure Scrapy gets a unique set of start URLs.

-1. Inside the `.dlt` folder, you'll find a file called `secrets.toml`, which is where you can securely store your access tokens and other sensitive information.
+1. Inside the `.data_load_tool` folder, you'll find a file called `secrets.toml`, which is where you can securely store your access tokens and other sensitive information.
 It's important to handle this file with care and keep it safe.